ekrsulov/ttpe/doc/docs/plugins/overview.md

 # Plugin System Overview

-The plugin system is TTPE's core extensibility mechanism.
+The plugin system is Vectornest's core extensibility mechanism.
 Every interactive tool and feature is implemented as a plugin, making the editor highly modular and maintainable.

 ## Philosophy